Dr Andrew Clark

 15-17 Tavistock Place

 I joined the LSHTM in 2002.
-I have a background in computer science, operational research, mathematical modelling and economics.
+I have a background in operational research, economics, computer science and mathematical modelling.

-Organiser of the distance learning module Analytical Models for Decision Making (AMDM) since 2013.
-AMDM is an elective module on the LSHTM MPH (Masters Degree in Public Health) programme.
+Module Organiser of Analytical Models for Decision Making (AMDM) since 2013.
+AMDM is an elective module on the Distance Learning Masters Degree programme at LSHTM.